mehwishferoz/mehwishferoz.github.io/README.md

 ## References

-[1] J. Edmonds and R. M. Karp, "Theoretical improvements in algorithmic efficiency for network flow problems," *Journal of the ACM (JACM)*, vol. 19, no. 2, pp. 248-264, Apr.
+[2] J. Edmonds and R. M. Karp, "Theoretical improvements in algorithmic efficiency for network flow problems," *Journal of the ACM (JACM)*, vol. 19, no. 2, pp. 248-264, Apr.
 1972.

-[2] E. A. Dinic, "Algorithm for solution of a problem of maximum flow in a network," *Soviet Mathematics Doklady*, vol. 11, no. 5, pp. 1277-1280, 1970.
+[3] E. A. Dinic, "Algorithm for solution of a problem of maximum flow in a network," *Soviet Mathematics Doklady*, vol. 11, no. 5, pp. 1277-1280, 1970.

-[3] J. Cheriyan and S. N. Maheshwari, "A note on two problems in connexion with graphs," *SIAM Journal on Computing*, vol. 18, no. 6, pp. 1057-1086, 1989.
+[4] J. Cheriyan and S. N. Maheshwari, "A note on two problems in connexion with graphs," *SIAM Journal on Computing*, vol. 18, no. 6, pp. 1057-1086, 1989.

-[4] A. V. Goldberg and R. E. Tarjan, "A new approach to the maximum-flow problem," *Journal of the ACM (JACM)*, vol. 35, no. 4, pp. 921-940, Oct.
+[5] A. V. Goldberg and R. E. Tarjan, "A new approach to the maximum-flow problem," *Journal of the ACM (JACM)*, vol. 35, no. 4, pp. 921-940, Oct.
 1988.

-[5] E. W. Dijkstra, "A note on two problems in connexion with graphs," *Numerische Mathematik*, vol. 1, no. 1, pp. 269-271, Dec.
+[6] E. W. Dijkstra, "A note on two problems in connexion with graphs," *Numerische Mathematik*, vol. 1, no. 1, pp. 269-271, Dec.
 1959.

-[6] R. Bellman, "On a routing problem," *Quarterly of Applied Mathematics*, vol. 16, no. 1, pp. 87-90, Mar.
+[7] R. Bellman, "On a routing problem," *Quarterly of Applied Mathematics*, vol. 16, no. 1, pp. 87-90, Mar.
 1958.

-[7] P. E. Hart, N. J. Nilsson, and B. Raphael, "A formal basis for the heuristic determination of minimum cost paths," *IEEE Transactions on Systems Science and Cybernetics*, vol. 4, no. 2, pp. 100-107, Jul.
+[8] P. E. Hart, N. J. Nilsson, and B. Raphael, "A formal basis for the heuristic determination of minimum cost paths," *IEEE Transactions on Systems Science and Cybernetics*, vol. 4, no. 2, pp. 100-107, Jul.
 1968.

-[8] J. Moy, "OSPF Version 2," *RFC 2328*, Apr.
-1998.

 [9] J. F. Kurose and K. W. Ross, *Computer Networking: A Top-Down Approach*.